pmoros/jqp-distributed-systems/README.md

-# jqp-distributed-systems
+# json-graph-solver-distributed-systems
-This project is a tool for performing exploratory data analysis in large JSON datasets in parallel.
+This project is a tool for solving the best route in a graph that comes from a JSON file.
+The goal is to solve this problem leveraging parallel computing.